 In recent years there have been a number of studies that have shown this to be the case.
 For example, in 2011 researchers Jane Plailly and Jean-Pierre Royet demonstrated that similar areas of the brain are stimulated when both detecting and imagining particular scents.
 Their subjects were both professional perfumers and students from ISIPCA, a college in France that trains perfumers.
 Individuals were placed in an MRI scanner and asked to imagine the smell of a particular substance, the name of which appeared on a screen in front of them.
 Plailly and Royet found that the level of activity in the brain actually decreases with the experience of the person being tested – essentially, the brains of more experienced, expert perfumers have to work less hard to imagine particular odours due to the training that they have undertaken.

-This developed ability to imagine scents is borne out by perfumers themselves, who spend years smelling and learning the scents of a huge variety of fragrance ingredients.
+The fragrance industry is, of course, dependent on the sense of smell and fragrances are developed by ‘trained smellers’, aka perfumers, who spend years smelling and learning the scents of a huge variety of fragrance ingredients.

 Can smell training benefit people who have suffered olfactory loss?

-The study involved two groups of anosmics, all of whom had lost their sense of smell through either head trauma, severe infection of the upper respiratory tract, or for reasons unknown (idiopathic).
-One group was given four synthetic oils – rose, eucalyptus, clove and lemon, and told to sniff each one every day, morning and evening, for ten seconds at a time over a period of twelve weeks.
+The study involved two groups of people with anosmia, all of whom had lost their sense of smell through either head trauma, severe infection of the upper respiratory tract, or for reasons unknown (idiopathic).
+One group was given four essential oils – rose, eucalyptus, clove, lemon – and told to sniff each one every day, morning and evening, for ten seconds at a time over a period of twelve weeks.
 The other group did not participate in the olfactory training.
 Both groups were tested at the beginning and then at the end of the twelve week period using sniffin’ sticks.
 What Prof. Hummel found was that a number of patients who had undergone the training (30% of the test group) experienced some improvement in olfactory function, compared to the group who had not participated.
 Improvement occurred in patients who had suffered smell loss due to upper respiratory tract infection, head trauma and idiopathic olfactory loss.

 What does this mean for someone affected by anosmia or hyposmia?

-Successful treatment for smell loss is still in its infancy, but Prof. Hummel’s study does give some hope for people who have suffered olfactory loss.
+The results of the various research studies does give some hope for people affected by olfactory loss.
 We’ve been in touch with Fifth Sense members who have had success with smell training, sometimes alongside a clinical intervention.
-In many cases the training has led to people becoming able to detect other scents in their environment, rather than just the scented oils applied to cotton pads and held under the nose.
+In many cases the training has, potentially, helped people to detect other scents in their environment, rather than just the scented oils used in the training.

-Naturally, we would recommend that smell training should not be viewed as a substitute for medical examination and treatment at a smell and taste clinic, but rather as an accompaniment to any prescribed treatment.
+We would recommend that smell training should not be viewed as a substitute for medical examination and treatment, where such is available, (click here for details of clinics we have links with), but rather as an accompaniment to any prescribed treatment.

 I suffer from anosmia or hyposmia – how do I try smell training?

-Before we explain how to perform the smell training, it is worth looking briefly at why Prof. Hummel chose the four particular fragrances used in his study.
+It is worth briefly mentioning why Prof. Hummel chose the four particular fragrances used in his 2009 study (which have been used in many subsequent studies).

 Attempts have been made to categorise smells, in the same way that tastes have been classified as being sweet, sour, salty and bitter.
 In 1916 German psychologist Hans Henning developed a model for this which he called the ‘odour prism’, classifying smells as flowery, foul, fruity, spicy, burnt and resinous.
 Prof. Hummel chose scents to represent four of these categories (or if you like the range of smell) for his study, as shown below.
 In this way the olfactory system of the person undertaking the training is being stimulated by a range of different types of odours.